Monfear/Monfear/README.md

 ## Hello, 👋
 I am Patryk from Poland. :poland:
-Self-taught frontend.  :man_student:
+Self-taught developer.  :man_student:
 I have been interested in programming for around two years. :computer:
 I am constantly increasing my skills.  :electron:
+Mainly in frontend :computer:. but for some time also backend :lock: and games  :video_game:.

 ### Techs:
 :arrow_right: HTML